MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-cloudpassage-tutorial.md

 ### Creating an Azure AD test user

-The objective of this section is to create a test user in the Azure portal called Britta Simon.<br>
+The objective of this section is to create a test user in the Azure portal called Britta Simon.<br><br>
 In the Users list, select **Britta Simon**.<br>![Creating an Azure AD test user](./media/active-directory-saas-cloudpassage-tutorial/create_aaduser_01.png)

 **To create a test user in Azure AD, perform the following steps:**